eenewbsauce/circle-image/README.md

 ```

 ## Usage
-the image (imagepath) needs to be square and dimensions need to be larger than the biggest size specified in imageSizes below.
+The image (imagepath) dimensions need to be larger than the biggest size specified in imageSizes below.

 ```javascript
 var images = require('circle-image');